LiskArchive/lips/proposals/lip-introduce-events-and-add-events-root-to-block-headers.md

 ### Event ID

 Events can be globally identified in the blockchain by the height of the block including the event and the index of the event in the block.
-In particular, we define the event ID as a byte value given by the concatenation of the height of the block (serialized as big endian 4 bytes value) and the event index converted to a binary string of length `EVENT_INDEX_LENGTH_BITS` concatenated `TOPIC_INDEX_LENGTH_BITS` bits set to 0 (for a total of `TOTAL_INDEX_LENGTH_BYTES` bytes).
+In particular, we define the event ID as a byte value given by the concatenation of the height of the block (serialized as big-endian 4 bytes value) and the event index converted to a binary string of length `EVENT_INDEX_LENGTH_BITS` concatenated `TOPIC_INDEX_LENGTH_BITS` bits set to 0 (for a total of `TOTAL_INDEX_LENGTH_BYTES` bytes).
 The event ID has length `EVENT_ID_LENGTH_BYTES`.

 ### Event Data Structure